MEBA-MakeEthereumBasedAgain/BasedRandomness/README.md

 - The **maxNumbers** is a uint256 parameter that defines the upper limit of the random number generation.
 - The **IncludeZero** is a boolean parameter.
 When set to true, it includes 0 in the range of possible outcomes during the number generation process.
 - For example, if **maxNumbers** is set to 100 and **IncludeZero** true, the system will generate a number between 0 and 100.
+- Store the IDs received for the step 2

 ```solidity
 function requestRandomNumbers(uint256[] memory maxNumbers, bool includeZero) external {